-It is an ideal place for those who want to experience a village setting and explore local Himachali lifestyle.
+Hallan Valley is an ideal place for those who want to experience a village setting and explore the local Himachali lifestyle.

-We spent a day and a half in Hallan relaxing in the town of Charanag, with nothing much on our to-do-list but simply soaking in its laid-back life.
+We spent a day and a half in Hallan relaxing in the town of Charanag, with nothing much on our to-do list but simply soaking in the laid-back life around.

 Next Up: The Town Of Sethan

 Despite being offbeat, Sethan and Hallan are two very different places.
-Where Hallan Valley has a more traditional Hindu Himachali influence (from the architecture to the lifestyle of locals) Sethan is more Tibetan in its appearance, as people in Sethan are the original immigrants of Spiti Valley and the adjoining valleys of Tibet.
+Where Hallan Valley has a more traditional Hindu Himachali influence, Sethan is more Tibetan in its appearance.
+People in Sethan are the original immigrants of Spiti Valley and the adjoining valleys of Tibet.

 Located approximately 800m higher than Manali, Sethan, with its 2800m elevation from the sea level, is a place for slow travellers.
 From Sethan, one can see the towering Dhauladhar ranges surrounding the village, and the river Beas flowing right next to it – perhaps a few thousand feet down.

-With two days bein totally dedicated to driving, and the rest of the three days devoted to lazy explorations of Hallan Valley and Sethan, the 5-day road trip from Delhi felt just as relaxing as a holiday in the Himalayas is supposed to be!
+With two days being totally dedicated to driving, and the rest of the three days devoted to lazy explorations of Hallan Valley and Sethan, the 5 day Delhi to Manali road trip itinerary felt just as relaxing as a holiday in the Himalayas should be!